OHDSI/TheBookOfOhdsi/SqlAndR.md

 | -------:|
 |      90 |

 A much more complicated query is needed to determine the distribution of age at the start of observation.
 In this query, we first join the PERSON to the OBSERVATION_PERIOD table to compute age at start of observetion.
 We also compute the ordering for this joined set based on age, and store it as order_nr.
 Because we want to use the result of this join multiple times, we define it as a common table expression (CTE) (defined using `WITH ...
 AS`) that we call "ages", meaning We can refer to ages as if it is an existing table.
 We count the number of rows in ages to produce "n", and then for each quantile find the minimum age where the order_nr is smaller than the fraction times n.
-For example, median we use the minumum age where $order\_nr < .50 * n$.
+For example, median we use the minimum age where $order\_nr < .50 * n$.
 The minimum and maximum age are computed separately:

 ```sql
 WITH ages